kiboschool/course-c4s-writing/src/communicating-for-success/listening-and-speaking-effectively/active-listening.md

 As mentioned in the video at the start of this lesson, there are different styles that people take when listening.
 These include:

-- **People-oriented** - Focused on offering support, and evaluating the state of the speaker.
+- **People-oriented** - Focused on offering support, and evaluating the emotional state of the speaker.
 - **Action-oriented** - Focused on the plan and what next steps will be needed based on what they are hearing.
 - **Content-oriented** - Focused on listening to complex information and processing it in all of it's nuance.
 - **Time-oriented** - Focused on how long an exchange is taking more than they are on any other element of the message.